oss-slu/SpeechTranscription/guides/userGuide.md

 ## **Editing the Raw Transcript**
 ### _The large box in the center of the application is used to handle the raw transcript before any conventions are applied to the text.
 If manually transcribing audio, please enter text in this box such that each sentence starts on a new line._

-1. **Transcription Box** - This box should hold the text of the raw trancript.
+1. **Transcription Box** - This box should hold the text of the raw transcript.
 2. **Unlock/Lock** - To avoid editing text accidentally, the user may lock the box at any time so that changes cannot be made to it.
 3. **Clear** - This button clears the transcription box.
 Be careful, as this action cannot be undone.
 4. **Toggle Table** - This button allows the user to hide the transcription box.